-Hi everyone, I’m Victoria LaFont, the person behind Paradigm of Practice.
-Instead of the standard boilerplate bio I’d like to tell you more about me and also why I am so passionate about changing how we practice and think of healthcare.
+I’m Victoria LaFont Jackson, the person behind Paradigm of Practice.
+Instead of the standard boilerplate bio I’d like to tell you more about me.
+And, also why I am so passionate about changing how we practice and think of healthcare.

 All of this is to say: I’ve been trying to figure out ways to live in my body for a long time.
-And, eventually, via university, hitchhiking, tree sitting, regenerative farming, and multiple other side roads I found the study of nutrition and functional medicine and these have been my passion and purpose for the past decade.
-Currently I am a teacher, a student, and a practitioner.
-And I hope to be a student of this work forever.
+And, eventually, via university, opera singing, hitchhiking, tree-sitting, regenerative farming, and multiple other side roads I found the study of nutrition and functional medicine.
+These subjects have been my passion and purpose for the past decade.
+Currently, I am a teacher, a student, and a practitioner—I hope to be a student of this work forever.

 It’s a big idea, y’all.
-It’s a big ask, and it’s going to take some deep work.
+It’s a big ask.
+And it’s going to take some deep work.
 But it’s possible to begin implementing a new way of practice so that we all benefit.
-I wholeheartedly believe in the human potential and our ability to learn and grow together.
+I wholeheartedly believe in human potential and our ability to learn and grow together.
 And I’m excited to start this journey with you.

-Victoria is a magna cum laude graduate of Murray State University with a degree in applied anthropology and a minor in music.
-She works as a Lead Instructor and Curriculum Researcher for the Nutritional Therapy Association and is currently obtaining her Masters of Science in Human Nutrition and Functional Medicine from the University of Western States in Portland, OR.
-She lives, practices and belly laughs every day in Boston, Massachusetts and moonlights in her home state of Kentucky when the weather is good.
+I am a magna cum laude graduate of Murray State University with a dual degree in applied anthropology/English studies and a minor in vocal music.
+I currently work as a research writer and instructor for the Nutritional Therapy Association and am obtaining my Master of Science in Human Nutrition and Functional Medicine from the University of Western States in Portland, OR.